All colors and patterns

 1. Their Name Comes from a Breed of Rabbit

-The Astrex rabbit, shortened to “Rex”, was the first animal noticed to display the uniquely textured coat shared by the Cornish Rex cat.
+The Astrex rabbit, shortened to “Rex,” was the first animal recognized as having the uniquely textured coat shared by the Cornish Rex cat.
 In fact, the first breeder of Cornish Rexes, Nina Ennismore, had previously raised rabbits.
 Thanks to the assistance of a British geneticist named A.C.
 Jude, Ennismore was able to cross the single curly-haired kitten successfully with a member of its own family to produce the original stock from which all Cornish Rexes descend.

 2. The Cornish Rex Might Be the Perfect Winter Lap Cat